-The Regional District of Okanagan Similkameen (RDOS) has been working on updating the Official Community Plan (OCP) for Electoral Area “D-1” for the past year.
+The Regional District of Okanagan Similkameen (RDOS) has been working on updating the Official Community Plan (OCP) for Electoral Area “D-1.”.
 The OCP Plan Area includes Apex, Kaleden, the Twin Lakes area, St. Andrews, the Green Mountain Road area, and Farleigh Lake.

 Why did we update it?

 An OCP is one of the most important community planning documents for an area.
 Not only does it establish policies around development and land use, it also gives direction to other community plans, including capital plans, transportation strategies and the like.